Vercjames/package-node-scripts/README.md

 ## Contributing

 We welcome contributions!
-Please submit pull requests for improvements or bug fixes to the `node-scripts` package.
+Please submit pull requests for improvements or bug fixes to the `chalk-scripts` package.
 Follow the existing code structure and document new features for clarity.

 ---

-Note: Make sure to adjust any specific instructions or package details based on how `node-scripts` is actually used and configured.
+Note: Make sure to adjust any specific instructions or package details based on how `chalk-scripts` is actually used and configured.
 The README should accurately reflect your package's capabilities and requirements.